Liuzhengyang92/stock-pricing-app/README.md

 ## How To Run

-In the project directory, you can run:
+1. In the project root directory, run:

 ### `yarn` or `npm install`

+2. After installing all the required packages, run:

 ### `npm run start` or `yarn start`

-Now you can navigate to http://localhost:9898/index.html for the app
+3. Now you can navigate to http://localhost:9898/index.html for the app